-- When browning the butter, be sure NOT to use a dark-colored skillet, as you won’t be able to accurately judge the color of the butter as it browns.
+When browning the butter, don’t use a dark-colored skillet, as you won’t be able to accurately judge the color of the butter as it browns.

-- 3 ounces (6 tablespoons) unsalted butter for whole wheat bread; 2 ounces (4 tablespoons) unsalted butter for white bread
+- 6 Tablespoons unsalted butter if using whole wheat bread; OR 4 Tablespoons unsalted butter for white bread

 - Place the bread cubes into the bowl of a food processor fitted with a blade.
 Whirl it like crazy until you've reached the size breadcrumb you prefer.

-- Spread out on a baking sheet for a toaster oven (or large oven if you don't have one).
-Toast up until just crisp, and set aside while you brown the butter.
+- Spread the breadcrumbs on a baking sheet for a toaster oven (or large oven if you don't have one).
+Toast up until just crisp, and set aside.
 Using the toaster oven, I literally selected "Toast" and toasted for 10 minutes, stirring the crumbs at regular intervals.

-- Melt the butter in a medium skillet over medium high heat (see Cook’s Notes.)
-As soon as the butter melts and begins to foam, reduce the heat to medium to medium-low and allow to foam.
+- Melt the butter in a medium skillet over medium high heat.
+As soon as the butter melts and begins to foam, reduce the heat to medium-low and allow to foam.
 Once the foam dissipates, the butter will begin to brown.
-When the butter is a deep nut brown, add the toasted breadcrumbs and coat them well; lightly salt or add herbs or spices, if desired, and sauté for a couple of minutes.
+When the butter is a deep nut brown, add the toasted breadcrumbs and coat them well; lightly salt or add herbs or spices, if desired, and sauté for one minute.

 - Store in a sealed container in the refrigerator or freezer.
-This is a GREAT pantry item to keep around all the time for adding to pastas, salads or cooked veggies.
+This is a GREAT pantry item to keep around for adding to pastas, salads or cooked veggies.